All Saints' Church, Botley

 - a very popular and well attended annual programme of concerts.

 The Parish Office

-Located in the foyer of All Saints, is open Monday-Wednesday and Friday from 9am to 12.30pm.
+Located in the foyer of All Saints, is open Monday Friday from 9.30am to 12.30pm.
 It is also open on Monday evenings by appointment only for wedding and baptism bookings and enquiries.